 Invest in your personal network, showcase your personal brand and practice your storytelling skills by…

 Here is a handful of realizations I’ve had in running my podcast The Accidental Engineer over the past year:

 - Promotion is everything.
 If you don’t promote then you won’t have an audience or learn how to grow one.

-- Try video production in addition to audio!
-It’s fun–and you can ultimately try out multiple cameras, audio optimization, and color treatment of your video to make your stuff look really professional.
+- Try out video in addition to audio.
+It’s fun–you can learn a ton about cameras, audio, and color treatment of your video to make your stuff look really professional.

-I think a big takeaway for me has been recognizing the effectiveness of storytelling–that everyone has a story and needs practice telling it to a listening audience.
+A big takeaway for me has been recognizing the effectiveness of storytelling–that everyone has a story and needs practice telling it to a listening audience.

-Podcasting (and listening) to other people’s stories and styles of storytelling is a great way to develop and inform your own.
+Listening to people’s stories and styles of storytelling is a great way to develop and inform your own.